 Waupaca County Lake Quality

-Waupaca County's 27 graded lakes fall in the moderate-density bracket for Wisconsin.
+Waupaca County's 25 graded lakes fall in the moderate-density bracket for Wisconsin.
 The county-level average smooths over real differences — a single agricultural watershed near the southwest corner can pull the average down even if the rest of the county runs clean.
-The county's average grade is A — among the cleanest in Wisconsin.
-26 lakes pull an A on their own, and almost none fall into the D or F brackets.
+The county-wide average lands at B — solid water quality with most lakes carrying clear summer transparency and low-to-moderate phosphorus.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Long Lake (A); the most-stressed is Pigeon Lake (C).
+The cleanest lake on the books is Round Lake (A); the most-stressed is Pigeon Lake (D).

 Quick Answers for Waupaca County

 Planning a trip?
-Check special fishing regulations for Long Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Round Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (15)